Exponentially-enhanced quantum sensing with many-body phase transitions

-Having established the fact that the critical QFI scales exponentially even after taking the adiabatic preparation time into account, we now give a concrete framework to create the ground state of Eq.~\eqref{eq:mainhamiltonian} for an unknown $\theta$, which is the realistic sensing scenario.
-We assume that when the sensing apparatus detects $\theta$, its dynamics is governed by Eq.~\eqref{eq:mainhamiltonian}, and we know $H_1$ and $H_2$ (and therefore the critical parameter $\theta_c$), but not $\theta$.
-We then apply a time-dependent control field $s(t)/(1-s(t))$ to the $H_1$ component, so that the total Hamiltonian becomes
+Having established the fact that the critical QFI scales exponentially even after taking the adiabatic preparation time into account, we now give a concrete framework to create the probe state of for an unknown $\theta$, which is the realistic sensing scenario.
+Without loss of generality, we assume that the sensing apparatus is designed to detect a non-negative $\theta$, and consequently, its dynamics is governed by Eq.~\eqref{eq:mainhamiltonian}.
+As we know $H_1$ and $H_2$, we can determine the critical parameter $\theta_c$, while $\theta$ still remains unknown.
+We then apply a time-dependent control field $s(t)/(1-s(t))$ to the $H_1$ component and a critical field $\theta_c$ to the $H_2$ component, so that the total Hamiltonian becomes

-The gap closing for this Hamiltonian occurs at $s_c {=} \theta / (\theta {+} \theta_c)$.
+Comparing with Eq.~\eqref{eq:mainhamiltonian}, the gap closing for this Hamiltonian occurs at $s_c {=} (\theta {+} \theta_c) / (\theta {+} 2\theta_c)$, which is ${\ge} 1/2$.
 At $t{=}0$, $s$ is taken to be 0 as before and the initial state is the ground state of $H_2$, which can be easily prepared.
 Using the same adiabatic evolution as before to keep the system in the instantaneous ground state, $s$ is then increased until the value $s{=}1/2$ is reached.
-At this point, the Hamiltonian given by Eq.~\eqref{eq:dyn_hamiltonian} takes the form of Eq.~\eqref{eq:mainhamiltonian}, and the required probe state is created.
-The results obtained from applying this method to the Grover model is shown in Fig.~\ref{Fig_State} for a 20-qubit system near the critical point $\theta_c{=}1$.
+As the gap closing point is not explicitly crossed, the system always stays on one side of the criticality.
+This prevents the unwanted creation of excitations that would result in fidelity reduction.
+At $s{=}1/2$, the Hamiltonian given by Eq.~\eqref{eq:dyn_hamiltonian} takes the form of Eq.~\eqref{eq:mainhamiltonian}, and the created probe state is used to estimate $(\theta {+} \theta_c)$.
+To obtain the unknown parameter $\theta$, one needs to subtract $\theta_c$ from the estimated value.
+Numerical confirmation of this procedure is displayed in Fig.~\ref{Fig_State} with the Grover model on a 20-qubit system near the critical point $\theta_c{=}1$.
 As Fig.~\ref{Fig_State}(a) shows, the fidelity of the prepared state with the actual ground state stays very close to unity.
 Consequently the QFI and the CFI calculated with the true ground state and the prepared state also match, as shown in Figs.~\ref{Fig_State} (b) and (c), respectively.
-Note that here we have taken $\theta {\ge} \theta_c$, which makes the gap closing point $s_C {\ge} 1/2$.
-This prevents the system from going across the phase transition and the resulting drop in fidelity due to excitations.
-For a general non-negative $\theta$, we need to employ an additional control field of strength $\theta_c$ to the $H_2$ component, such that the evolving Hamiltonian becomes $H(\theta, t){=}\frac{s(t)}{(1 - s(t))} H_1 + (\theta + \theta_c) H_2$.
-This ensures that the system always stays on one side of the critical point and one needs to subtract $\theta_c$ from the estimated parameter to obtain the unknown $\theta$.